10 ways to get kids to tidy their rooms including 3 fail-proof methods

 Has your child’s room ever looked like you just had a burglary?
 Are you tired of nagging and begging your child to tidy his room?
-Here are 10 tips that might help you get your child to tidy her room without nagging, begging or threatening.
+Here are ten tips that might help you get your child to tidy her room without nagging, begging, or threatening.

 3) Set a good example.
-If you don’t keep your things tidy then you can’t really expect your child to.
+If you don’t keep your things tidy, then you can’t expect your child to do so.
 Set a good example and treat your belongings the way you want your child to.
-If you don’t make your bed every day then neither will your child.
+If you don’t make your bed every day, then neither will your child.

-4) Give away or throw out belongings that are not used.
+4) Give away or throw out belongings that you do not use.
 Having too many possessions is the best way to ensure that your child’s room stays messy.
-Once in a while go through your child’s things and sort them out.
+Once in a while, go through your child’s things and sort them out.
 Give away whatever is not needed but can be used by someone else.
 This will also teach kids about the importance of giving.

-5) Start early and keep the house rules age appropriate.
-Even toddles can be taught to tidy up their toys and put things away.
-If you do not start setting habits early then it will become more difficult later on.
-As your child gets older she can take on more responsibility.
+5) Start early and keep the house rules age-appropriate.
+Even toddlers can be taught to tidy up their toys and put things away.
+If you do not start setting habits early, then it will become more difficult later on.
+As your child gets older, she can take on more responsibility.
 Raise your expectations accordingly.
 Make your kids feel proud that they are getting more responsibility.

 Now for the three fail-proof methods:

 8) Hold your kids accountable.
 Postpone privileges until the room is tidy.
 Kids need to take responsibility for their bedrooms and their belongings.
 There have to be consequences when they do not take responsibility.
 Postpone privileges until chores are complete.
 For example, you cannot go to a friend until you have tidied your room.
 This is not a threat.
 It is not punishment.
 You simply need to finish your chores before you can take a break.